C. L. Wilson

-C. L. Wilson is a best-selling cross-genre American author.
+C. L. Wilson is a cross-genre American author.
 She is known for her 5-part Romance and High Fantasy books Tairen Soul series, as well as her ongoing Weathermages of Mystral series.
 In addition to this, Wilson has also written a collection of science fiction short stories titled Futuristic Romance.
 She has also collaborated with authors Erica Ridley and Elissa Wilds on the short story collection One Enchanted Season.